Skip to content

 Server Runtime

 The server runtime uses Tokio and Hyper to run as a native HTTP server.
-It supports all backend providers (S3, Azure, GCS) and all config providers.
+It supports the S3 backend by default, with optional Azure and GCS backends behind cargo features.

 Building